 Disclaimer: This blog post contains affiliate links.
 I may earn a small commission on a few of the links to fund my decision to be a stay at home mom.
 You will not be charged extra, and you’ll be happy knowing you helped this homeschool mom work from home.
 So it is a win/win for everyone.

 Chocolate Whey Protein Energy Bites

-Do you struggle with what healthy protein snacks to give your young athletes?
+Do you struggle with healthy protein snacks to give your young athletes?
 Chocolate whey protein energy bites are the answer!

 My goal is to make as many homemade snacks for my kids as I can.
-It saves money and what’s more is that I can control the ingredients.
+It saves money and what’s more, is that I can control the ingredients.
 Most protein powders are full of junk that don’t fuel the body well.
 Because of this fact, I make homemade snacks whenever possible.

 Chocolate Whey Protein Powder